 This is has been an unprecedented year in terms of foreign sales says property leaders.
-Dual citizenship, whether in Europa or a tropical island – this is what well to do South Africans want when investing in property overseas.
+Dual citizenship, whether in Europe or a tropical island – this is what well-to-do South Africans want when investing in property overseas.

 “It has been an unprecedented year in terms of foreign sales,” says Lew Geffen, chairman of Lew Geffen Sotheby’s International Real Estate.
 He says they’ve noticed that many people around the age of 40 have made alternative arrangements in terms of buying foreign property either because they are leaving the country or because of a guarantee for the future.

 “Having gone through 8 recessions myself, I reckon that in terms of brain drain to other countries, this has been the worst.
 With the rand withering and political uncertainty, we are losing our talented 40 year olds,” Geffen continues.

 Richard Hardie, CEO of Knight Frank (Residential) says: “We’ve noticed that a lot of people are looking for options where they can get a dual-citizenship, especially if they can get a passport, so countries like Malta is an example that seems to prove very popular.
 It is affordable, easy to buy property (with options to either buy real estate or lease a property), put a certain amount of Euros in, then get a residency within two years with Schengen access and include all EU countries.
 There are also countries like Portugal, Greece, Spain, Cyprus and Bulgaria that South Africans are looking at.”

 Geffen confirms this trend and lists the destinations, in terms of preference, as Portugal, Mauritius, Cyprus and the UK.
 The first three offer residency and all golden passports.